iivanoo/covid-apps-observer/data/data_dk/reports/resources/com.netcompany.smittestop_exposure_notification___1.0.3/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.netcompany.smittestop_exposure_notification 2 reviews"/>
 </p>

+> Funktionelt endelig ved at være på plads.
+Dog trækker omstændighederne og undfangelsen MEGET ned.
+20 mio. kroner for en closed source app der kunne være bygget for under 100.000 på samme tid.
+Måske skulle man også sætte studentermedhjælper, der faktisk har bestået en sproglig eksamen, til at besvare anmeldelser og henvendelser.<br> :date: __2020-08-15 19:23:19__

+> Make it available in English as well?
+If you really care all people in dk to stay safe<br> :date: __2020-08-14 00:17:40__

 > Good idea but crucial notification for status is still missing.
 It seems to work as intented but the design is not with actual users in mind.
 There is no indication on the status of the application running in the background.
 This leads to me forgetting turning it on and/or off as I have no idea without opening the app.
 Also there are too many steps to turn it on (3 taps is a lot).<br> :date: __2020-07-31 22:16:28__

-> Nedjusterer til 2 stjerner.
-At en engelsk version er på vej er fint, men alt for sent.
-Og hvad med andre sprog?
-Arabisk, urdu mfl?
-Jeg er sikker på at at I kan finde de anbefalede sprog hos sundhedsmyndighederne Det tager et par dage at oversætte.
-I betragtning af situationens alvor håber jeg en version på flere sprog kommer om få dage.
-Så meget er der altså heller ikke at oversætte.
-Det er en ommer.<br> :date: __2020-07-12 19:36:35__

 > Alert notifications keep turning off???<br> :date: __2020-07-01 06:29:47__